Biddlestoomb History, Family Crest & Coats of Arms

 The name Biddlestoomb originated with the Anglo-Saxon tribes that once ruled Britain.
 It is derived from the Old English personal name Bita.
 Alternatively, the name could have been "derived from an official title, 'the beadle,' one who executed processes or attended proclamations."

 The surname Biddlestoomb was first found in Somerset, where John le Bedal, was recorded 1 Edward III (during the first year of the reign of Edward III) in Kirby's Quest.
 The Hundredorum Rolls of 1273 list Geoffrey le Bedel in Kent, Martin le Bedel in Norfolk and Walter Bidellus in Lincolnshire.

-Important Dates for the Biddlestoomb family
+Early History of the Biddlestoomb family

 This web page shows only a small excerpt of our Biddlestoomb research.
 Another 157 words (11 lines of text) covering the years 1400, 1615, 1652, 1615, 1662, 1750, 1778, 1738, 1779, 1774, 1775, 1786, 1844, 1745 and 1821 are included under the topic Early Biddlestoomb History in all our PDF Extended History products and printed products wherever possible.